-- Giving your child plenty of water, formula, breastmilk, or fluids with electrolytes (sugars and salts).
+- Give your child plenty of water, formula, breastmilk, or fluids with electrolytes (sugars and salts).
 Don't give young children soda, juice, or sports drinks.

-- Feeding your child solid foods if they can eat.
+- Feed your child solid foods if they can eat.
 Don’t restrict food if your child is able to eat.
 Not having food may cause the diarrhea to last longer.

 If your child loses too much water, they may need to be in the hospital.
 Treatment there may include:

 - IV (intravenous) fluids.
 A thin, flexible tube is put into your child’s vein.
 Fluids are given through this tube.

 - Blood tests.
 These are done to measure the levels of sugar, salt, and other chemicals (electrolytes) in your child’s blood.

 What are possible complications of rotavirus in a child?

 Loss of too much water from the body (dehydration) can occur quickly, especially in babies.
 Dehydration needs to be treated right away (see above).